MaryImarenezor/SQL-Music-Tour-API/README.md

 - I connected the backend database with a localhost server by using Sequelize and Sequelize CLI.
 - Sequelize was used to create a URI link between the SQL database & the server and access the SQL database easily
 - Sequelize CLI was used to generate the models and the migration files
-- I wrote controllers for the Band, Event, and Stage models -
+- I wrote controllers for the Band, Event, and Stage models.
+I followed an acticity guide to write the Band controller, but I wrote the Event and Stage controller by myself
+-
 -
 -